 h) Episodic use means the use of the Argos DCS for short events where there is a significant possibility of loss of life, such as for Arctic expeditions or scientific campaigns into remote areas.

-i) Government interest means that the use is determined in advance to be of interest to one or more governmental entities of the United States or France or one of the member or cooperating states of EUMETSAT.
+i) Government interest means that the use is determined in advance to be of interest to one or more governmental entities of the United States, one of the member or cooperating states of EUMETSAT, or India.

 j) Government user means agencies of international governmental organizations, national government or any subdivision thereof, or any of those agencies’ contractors or grantees, so long as the contractor is using the data collected by the Argos DCS to fulfill its contractual obligations to the government agency or in the case of a grantee that these data are being used in accordance with the statement of work for the award.